Kanyorok/CaptstoneProject/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio: Capstone Project <a name="about-project"></a>
+# 📖 Capstone Project <a name="about-project"></a>

-**Portfolio: Initial Mobile Setup** is a mobile setup site that showcases the services and products I can offer to clients.
-The design is initially setup to be viewed on mobile devices and is optimized for mobile users.
+**Capstone Tours and Travel Website** is a comprehensive online platform designed to fulfill the learning objectives of users interested in exploring the world of travel and tourism.
+The website offers a range of features and resources to enhance knowledge and facilitate interactive learning experiences.
+It is a partial fulfillment of module one requirements at MICROVERSE.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-The project was mainly built with HTML and CSS.
+The project was mainly built with HTML, CSS, and Javascript.

 <details>
   <summary>Client</summary>
   <ul>
     <li>HTML</li>
     <li>CSS</li>
+    <li>Javascript</li>
   </ul>
 </details>